 Quick Reports is a Template-driven report engine designed to meet most basic needs.
 You simply select the report template you want and select the fields you want to report on.

-Quick Reports are simple and secure, so you can safely allow your regular users to create custom reports.
+Quick Reports are simple and secure, so you can safely allow your power users to create custom reports.
 Quick Reports won't expose any functionality, data or fields that the user does not already have access to.
 You can enable this option from Table Preferences.

 Administrators have several extra options including the ability to: